 Some tenants also have to pay service charges for specific things.
 This is usually for communal facilities in blocks of flats such as heating, lighting and cleaning and the charges are usually fairly small.

-For 2022/23 we are proposing to increase service charges to either recover the actual cost of providing the services, or by CPI + 1% (so 4.1% in total), whichever is lowest.
-This is in line with government recommendations.
+For 2023/24 we are proposing to increase service charges to either recover the actual cost of providing the services where these are known, or by 5%, whichever is lower.

 Garage rent increase

 The garages the council lets out are part of the Housing Revenue Account.

 The council increased garage rents in 2022/23 but the standard garage rent remains the lowest in East Kent among councils and private landlords.
 Council garages are being re-let and there is strong demand.

 We are therefore proposing to increase garage rents by CPI + 1% (so 11.1% in total).